(602) 307-0808

 However, an overt act is not required if the object of the conspiracy was to commit any felony upon the person of another, First-Degree Burglary, or Arson.
 If the person who has committed Conspiracy “knows or has reason to know” that one of their co-conspirators has conspired with other third parties to commit the same offense, then the defendant is also guilty of conspiring with those third parties, even if the defendant does not know their identities.
 Lastly, a person who conspires to commit a number of offenses is guilty of only one conspiracy if the multiple offenses are the object of the same agreement or relationship.

 Need an Arizona Conspiracy Attorney?
 Contact David Michael Cantor if you have been charged with Conspiracy.
-Call 602-307-0808 for a Free Consultation.
+Call 602-307-0808 for a Free Initial Consultation.

 Possible Punishment for Conspiracy